A guide to buying property in London

 In a competitive market, try to stay ahead of the game.
-Many agents advertising at OnTheMarket.com are launching their new-to-market properties exclusively here first: 24 hours or more before any other portal.* So if you’re looking to buy, give yourself a head start and set up a property alert today here.
+OnTheMarket.com features thousands of new properties each month, 24 hours or more before they are advertised on Rightmove or Zoopla.* So if you’re looking to buy, give yourself a head start and set up a property alert today here.
 Also, maintain strong relationships with carefully selected estate agents in your target area.
 This will ensure that you are the first person they contact when a new property comes on the market.
 And stay in touch, maybe dropping them an email or calling the agents regularly.
 This all shows you are keen, committed and serious about buying.

 Find time to fit viewings into your schedule.
 It might be an early morning viewing, during lunchtime or after work.
 Some people save-up their viewings until the weekend but if you are able to view a property when it first comes on the market, this will put you ahead of the competition.
 There is nothing worse than receiving a call or email, informing you that your perfect property is already under offer.
 Also, it’s a good idea to have an ‘Agreement in Principle’ in place which certifies how much a mortgage lender will allow you to borrow.
 Having this secured can help to save valuable time if searching for property in a competitive market and it makes you stand out with agents and vendors as a reliable purchaser.

 6. Period property or new-build?